What is the difference between Plan 65 Benefit Plan C and Benefit Plan F?

 How much do premiums increase?

-You will have an age increase of approximately three percent each year until age 80.
+You will have an age increase each year until age 80.
 After age 80, you will no longer receive an age increase.
 You can also have an overall increase based on the rising costs of medical coverage and the premiums collected by BCBSKS versus the claims paid out.
-These changes will only happen on January 1 of each year.
+These changes will only happen on Jan.
+1 of each year.

 Can I be refused coverage for any reason?